jjblues86/kayAndBee/kaynbee/README.md

 ## Kay & Bee Events

-This is an event planning site
+This is an event planning site for a small business I was tasked to build(www.kayandbeeevents.com)

-Used React Context to pass data through the component tree
+I used React Context to pass data through the component tree.

+This site is hosted on AWS Route 53.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).